Frequently Asked Questions

 Can I get paid and receive credit?

-No. A paid position cannot count toward ministry credit.
+No. A paid position cannot count toward service credit.
 However, if you work more than what you are paid (e.g., 20-hour contract, work 25) then you can count your extra time toward service credit.
 This encourages you to continue working in your chosen ministry rather than finding another service opportunity.

 When do I need to turn in my Service Credit Report Form?